quantixed/PubMedLagR/README.md

 Get a summary of publication lag times from a PubMed XML file.

 1. Run a Pubmed search and download the file as XML.
 Example query: `nat commun[ta] AND 2000 : 2018[pdat] AND journal article[pt]`.
 Select _Send To: File: XML_.
-2. Place both .R files in your working directory.
-3. Run `pubmedlag.R` pointing R at your downloaded XML file.
+2. Run `pubmedlag.R` pointing R at your downloaded XML file.
-4. R will save a version of the data as csv and will calculate publication lag time and make some plots.
+3. R will save a version of the data as csv, it will calculate publication lag time, make some plots and save as png.

 ![](yearPlot.png)